15 Gift Ideas Raspberry Pi Fans Will Love in 2023

 A Sense HAT

-A HAT is an additional board you plug on the Raspberry Pi, to add new features (“Hardware Attached on Top”).
+A HAT is an additional board that can be attached to the Raspberry Pi to add new features (it stands for “Hardware Attached on Top”).

-This one is easy to recognize, as there are 64 colored LEDs on it:
+The “Sense HAT” is one of them, and is easy to recognize, as there are 64 colored LEDs on it:

-Except the LEDs part, it allows many experiences and projects with the integrated sensors: gyroscope, accelerometer, magnetometer, temperature, pressure, humidity.
+Besides the LED part, it allows many experiences and projects with the integrated sensors: gyroscope, accelerometer, magnetometer, temperature, pressure, humidity.
+It has even been used in the International Space Station for various projects!

-You can find more details here, if you want to know more about this idea.
+You can find more details here, if you would like to know more about this idea.

 An inspiring mug

-While doing a cool reference to their passion, you can offer them a mug without knowing anything about Raspberry Pi.
+Like the t-shirt idea I mentioned earlier, here is another no-risk gift that can be given for any occasion.
+While making a cool reference to their passion, you can give them a mug without knowing anything about Raspberry Pi.

 Geeks love showing their interests with mugs, or have jokes on them.